playfulprogramming/playfulprogramming/content/blog/what-is-an-algorithm/index.md

 The same thing applies for machines.
 If you give a computer a clear set of instructions, it’ll execute them in order to reach the desired result.
 There is, however, a huge difference between telling another person how to solve a certain equation, and telling a computer to do the same thing, because computers have [their own language](https://unicorn-utterances.com/posts/how-computers-speak#hdd), which is very different from human language.

-However, if you understand what an algorithm is, and how to break down tasks into a small set of very basic instructions, it will be a lot easier to deal with Programming languages later in your learning journey.
+However, if you understand what an algorithm is, and how to break down tasks into a small set of very basic instructions, it will be a lot easier to deal with programming languages later in your learning journey.

 # Algorithms & Computers